EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Direct Importer **0.14.0** is validated with BC on both generations.
 The Importer's own **BATTLE ENVIRONMENT → KENNEY NATURE** option is provider-owned: BC does not copy or replace those assets.
 Secondary View reuses the active battle/environment context in a bounded private scene and keeps BC's independent portrait camera.

-> [!WARNING]
-> **Gen 2 + Stadium 2 Importer 0.14.0 + separate Colosseum UI:** the current white/native battle overlay reproduces with BC disabled.
-Treat this as an Importer/UI composition conflict, not a BC camera defect.
-Direct BC + Importer 0.14.0 is the validated stack.

 ### Gen 2 hosted presentation